Open Sesame (Leila K song): Chart performance

 "Open Sesame" was successful on the charts across Europe.
 It reached number one for one week in Belgium (Flanders), with a total of 16 weeks at the Ultratop 50 chart, and number two in the Netherlands.
 In the latter, the song held the next best chart position for several weeks, being held off the top spot by 2 Unlimited's "No Limit".
 It entered the top 10 also in Austria (5), Denmark (7), Finland (9), Germany (5), Italy (5), Portugal (7), Spain (6) and Switzerland (5).

-In the UK, the single reached number 23 on the UK Singles Chart, but was more successful on the UK Dance Singles Chart, peaking at number ten in January 1993.
+In the United Kingdom, the single reached number 23 on the UK Singles Chart in its second week on the chart, on 24 January 1993, but was more successful on the UK Dance Singles chart by Music Week, peaking at number ten the same month.
 In Leila K's native Sweden, it only reached number 21, staying at Sverigetopplistan for three weeks.
-On the Eurochart Hot 100, it hit number six in April 1993, while peaking at number 12 at Music & Medias European Dance Radio Chart and number 18 on Music Weeks Record Mirror Club Chart.
+On the Eurochart Hot 100, it peaked at number six in April 1993, in its eleventh week on the chart, while peaking at numbers 12 and 18 at the European Dance Radio Chart and the Record Mirror Club Chart, respectively.
+Outside Europe, "Open Sesame" became a hit in West Asia, peaking at number 12 in Israel on 15 December 1992.

 The single earned a gold record in the Netherlands with a sale of 50,000 units.

 Music video

-The accompanying music video for "Open Sesame" was directed by Swedish-based director Matt Broadley.
-It received heavy rotation on MTV Europe and was later made available on Mega Records' official YouTube channel in 2011.
-The video had generated more than 6.1 million views as of June 2023.
+The accompanying music video for "Open Sesame" was directed by Swedish-based director Matt Broadley and filmed in Notting Hill, London.
+It depicts Leila K as the Queen of Sheba and received heavy rotation on MTV Europe in March 1993.
+The video was later made available on Mega Records' official YouTube channel in 2011 and had generated almost eight million views as of January 2026.